 Global Warming Trends

+This dataset by data science nonprofit Berkeley Earth reports on how land and ocean temperature vary by location.
 This data is already cleaned and packaged, making it a great start for data analysis.
 For data that dives deeper into global surface temperature anomalies, you can visit here.
-Try practicing by creating a line graph as data visualization to show temperature changes over time.
+Try creating a line graph as data visualization to show temperature changes over time.

 A Smarter Way to Play Fantasy Football

 Exercise your data visualization skills while keeping tabs on your favorite fantasy football team.
 You can discover patterns in The Football Database that can help decide your starting lineup.
 From there, create graphs to plot relevant data points to present to the rest of your league to boost everyone’s experience.
 Refer to the graphical representations you’ve created to improve your performance each season.

 Try and create a graphical representation of Donald Trump’s Twitter account based on this dataset.
 Analyze the data to discover patterns within sentiment, word priority, active hours and days of the week, and more.
 Once you have the answers you’re looking for, you can play around by creating graphics that display what you’ve gathered.

 If you’re a fan of reality TV’s most powerful family, build up your data visualization prowess by figuring out who the most famous Kardashian actually is.
 The data, contained in this tutorial, is already out there to explore tendencies within the family and their relationship with the media.

 You can study and organize this data to create visual graphics that communicate who takes the cake amongst the Calabasas queens.

 Fake Job Posts